tcj2001/bitunix-automated-crypto-trading/change.md

 fixed a bug

 ## version 3.2.7 ##
-if PROFIT_PERCANTAGE, PROFIT_AMOUNT is > 0 then The trade is opened with take profit trade immediately instead of bot placing it after profit is reached. if LOSS_PERCANTAGE, LOSS_AMOUNT is > 0 then The trade is opened with stop loss trade immediately instead of bot placing it after loss is reached.
+if PROFIT_PERCANTAGE, TP_AMOUNT is > 0 then The trade is opened with take profit trade immediately instead of bot placing it after profit is reached. if LOSS_PERCANTAGE, SL_AMOUNT is > 0 then The trade is opened with stop loss trade immediately instead of bot placing it after loss is reached.
 _PERCANTAGE has greater priority over _AMOUNT.

 Added 2 new config